ZG79/301_reading_notes/class-11.md

 - What is inside of a MongoDB database?
 - Which is more flexible - SQL or MongoDB? and why.
 MongoDB is more flexible.
 - What is the disadvantage of a NoSQL database?

+## 19 keypoints about NoSQL :

+NoSQL stands for "Not only SQL."
+It is a broad category of database systems that provide flexible, non-relational data storage solutions.

+NoSQL databases are designed to handle large volumes of unstructured and semi-structured data, offering scalability, high performance, and horizontal scaling capabilities.

+Unlike traditional relational databases, NoSQL databases do not use a fixed schema.
+They are schema-less or have a flexible schema, allowing for easy adaptation to changing data requirements.

+NoSQL databases use a variety of data models, such as key-value, document, columnar, and graph.
+Each model is suited for different use cases and offers unique benefits.

+Key-value stores are the simplest NoSQL databases, storing data as a collection of key-value pairs.
+They offer high performance for simple read/write operations and are often used for caching and session management.

+Document databases store data in a semi-structured format, usually using JSON or XML.
+They provide flexibility for evolving data structures and are suitable for use cases like content management systems and real-time analytics.

+Columnar databases organize data in columns rather than rows, making them efficient for handling large amounts of data and complex queries.
+They are commonly used for data warehousing and analytical workloads.

+Graph databases model data using nodes and edges, representing relationships between entities.
+They excel in handling complex interconnections and are valuable for applications like social networks and recommendation systems.

+NoSQL databases prioritize high availability and partition tolerance over consistency, as per the CAP theorem.
+This means that in the event of a network partition, they may sacrifice consistency to maintain availability and performance.

+NoSQL databases often use distributed architectures and can be deployed across multiple servers or clusters.
+They provide horizontal scalability by adding more machines to the cluster, enabling efficient handling of large workloads.

+ACID (Atomicity, Consistency, Isolation, Durability) properties, which are essential for transactional integrity, are often relaxed or not guaranteed in NoSQL databases.
+Instead, they may offer BASE (Basically Available, Soft-state, Eventually Consistent) properties, emphasizing availability and eventual consistency.

+NoSQL databases offer flexible data replication and data partitioning strategies.
+Replication allows for data redundancy and fault tolerance, while partitioning enables distributing data across multiple nodes for better performance.

+NoSQL databases are widely adopted in various industries, including e-commerce, social media, gaming, IoT, and big data analytics, due to their ability to handle large-scale, diverse, and real-time data.

+NoSQL databases integrate well with modern application development frameworks and tools.
+Many NoSQL databases provide APIs, drivers, and libraries for popular programming languages, making it easier to work with them.

+NoSQL databases can be complemented with traditional relational databases in a hybrid approach, often referred to as polyglot persistence.
+This allows for leveraging the strengths of both types of databases for different parts of an application.

+NoSQL databases can have trade-offs in terms of data consistency and query flexibility.
+Developers need to carefully consider the specific requirements of their use case and choose the appropriate NoSQL database accordingly.

+Common NoSQL databases include MongoDB, Couchbase, Cassandra, Redis, HBase, Neo4j, and DynamoDB.
+Each has its own strengths and weaknesses, so understanding their characteristics helps in selecting the right one for your needs.

+NoSQL databases often provide horizontal scaling and fault tolerance through sharding, which involves dividing data into smaller subsets and distributing them across multiple nodes.
+Sharding can improve performance and handle increasing data volumes.

+NoSQL databases can handle unstructured and semi-structured data